pnp/pnpcore/docs/articles/consumer/readme.md

 ## Referencing the PnP Core SDK in your project

+The recommended approach is to use the preview [PnP.Core nuget package](https://www.nuget.org/packages/PnP.Core) together with the preview [PnP.Core.Auth nuget package](https://www.nuget.org/packages/PnP.Core.Auth).
+The former is the actual PnP Core SDK library, while the latter is an helper library that provides a useful set of Authentication Providers to authenticate against Azure Active Directory.
-The recommended approach is to use the preview [PnP.Core nuget package](https://www.nuget.org/packages/PnP.Core).
-Each night this preview package is refreshed so you can always upgrade to the latest dev bits by upgrading your nuget package to the latest version.
+Each night these preview packages are refreshed, so you can always upgrade to the latest dev bits by upgrading your nuget package to the latest version.
+If you don't want to rely on the PnP.Core.Auth package, you can eventually [implement your own Authentication Provider](./custom-authentication-provider.md).

 > [!Note]
 > There are 2 package flavors: a `-preview` version and a `-blazor-preview` version.
 The latter one is meant to be used in Blazor Web Assembly projects and will exist until one of the SDK's references gets supported on Blazor.